barjit/OurGoldenFriend-copy/README.md

 # README

-The purpose of this project is to copy the alreay existing Our Golden Friend website.
+The purpose of this project is to copy the already existing Our Golden Friend website.